j19sch/frogsconf/index.md

 ### When is it?

-Wednesday 1 September 2021 in the evening (lean coffee, tools orientation, social hangout)
+Friday 3 September 2021 in the evening (lean coffee, tools orientation, social hangout)
 Saturday 4 September 2021 (unconference)